Michael S. Hart

-Michael Stern Hart (March 8, 1947 – September 6, 2011) was an American author who invented the e-book and founded Project Gutenberg (PG), the first project to make e-books freely available via the Internet.
+Michael Stern Hart (March 8, 1947 – September 6, 2011) was an American author credited with the invention of the e-book, and who founded Project Gutenberg (PG), the first project to make e-books freely available via the Internet.
 He published e-books via ARPANET years before the Internet existed, and later on BBS networks and Gopher servers.

 Hart devoted his life after founding PG in 1971 to digitizing and distributing literature from works in the public domain with free and expired copyrights.
 The first e-books were typed in plain text format and published as text files; other formats were made available later.
 Hart typed most of the early e-books himself; later, volunteers expanded the project.

 Early life

 Michael Hart was born on March 8, 1947, in Tacoma, Washington.
 His father was an accountant and his mother, a former cryptanalyst during World War II, was a business manager at a retail store.
 In 1958 his family relocated to Urbana, Illinois, and his father and mother became college professors in Shakespearean studies and mathematics education, respectively.
 Hart attended the University of Illinois, graduating in just two years with a degree in Human-Machine Interfaces.
 He then attended but did not complete graduate school.
 He was also, briefly, a street musician.